How to cope with cravings

 If you feel that familiar pang of a cigarette craving, get moving.
 Physical activity is a great distraction and can reduce the intensity of the smoking craving.

 Run up the stairs, do a few jumping jacks or even have a brisk walk around the office.

 3. Call in back up

 If you read our article ’10 Tips to stop smoking’, you will know that surrounding yourself with a solid support structure is imperative.

-So if you are struggling call in back up.
+So if you are struggling, call in back up.
 Call your friends or family and tell them you are struggling.
 Not only will it feel better to talk it out, but it will distract you long enough for the craving to subside.

 4. Look online

 There is a huge online community of smokers from around the world who are going through the same thing.
-Have a look at a quit smoking forum, or find a support group on social media.
+Have a look at a quit smoking forums, or find a support group on social media.

 5. Deep breaths

 A lot of us smoked as a way to deal with stress.
 If you are feeling the pressure take a deep breath.
-Instead of reaching for the cigs, try to calm down yourself by employing deep breathing technique and muscle relaxation.
+Instead of reaching for the cigs, try to calm down yourself by employing deep breathing techniques and muscle relaxation.